samodeh97/SVG_Animation/README.md

-# Button with SVG animation using HTML and CSS.
+# SVG-animated button created with HTML and CSS, inspired by the work of David Mráz.